Student Services Operations

 Scholarships are awarded in the fall and spring semesters only.
 Student must have a minimum cumulative grade point average (GPA) of 3.00 to apply.

 Scholarships are awarded for fall and spring semesters only.
 Any student with a minimum grade point average (GPA) of 2.50 and who demonstrates financial need may apply.
 Preference will be given to students experiencing financial hardship and who do not qualify for other aid.

 Scholarships are awarded in the fall and spring semesters only.
 Students must have a minimum cumulative grade point average (GPA) of 3.25 to apply.

 Scholarships are awarded for the fall semester only.
 Student must have a minimum cumulative grade point average (GPA) of 3.00 to apply and be a graduating senior and a first time entering freshman.
 Application deadline is April 1.

-ATU-Ozark campus Students who have completed an ATU-Ozark campus Associate of Applied Science, Associate of General Studies, or Technical Certificate degree program with a minimum 3.25 cumulative college GPA are eligible to apply for a Transitions Scholarship to the ATU-Russellville Campus.
+ATU-Ozark campus Students who have completed and ATU-Ozark campus Associate of Applied Science or Technical Certificate degree program with a minimum 3.25 cumulative college GPA are eligible to apply for a Transitions Scholarship to the ATU-Main Campus.
 Transitions Scholarships are competitively awarded and amounts vary.
-A student must enroll in and complete 15 or more hours with a 3.25 semester GPA for renewal of up to five semesters or completion of an undergraduate degree, whichever comes first.
+All Transitions Scholarships are renewable for five consecutive semesters or until the completion of an undergraduate degree, whichever comes first, provided that the student maintains all scholarship requirements.
 Please contact the ATU-Ozark campus for a scholarship application.